 Ideal for high-speed data lines like MIPI DSI or CSI, HDMI, TMDS lines, or USB superspeed signals.

 - HDMI stick

 - Docking station

-For high-speed datalines like MIPI DSI or CSI, HDMI TMDS lines or USB superspeed signals, ST has developed a range of Common Mode Filters with integrated ESD protection tailored to reject a wide range of frequency bands (700 MHz LTE, 2.4 GHz Bluetooth, 2.4 and 5 GHz Wi-Fi, to name a few) with a deep level of attenuation.
+For high-speed data lines like MIPI DSI or CSI, HDMI, TMDS lines, or USB superspeed signals, ST has developed a range of common mode filters.
+They integrate ESD protection tailored to reject a wide range of frequency bands such as 700 MHz LTE, 2.4 GHz Bluetooth, and 2.4 and 5 GHz Wi-Fi, with a deep level of attenuation.

-Designed as RF antenna desense medication in applications where the high-speed differential links generate radiated noise at frequencies of the RF antenna, our common-mode filters are strongly recommended for applications where an RF receiver coexists with a high-speed differential dataline.
+Common-mode filters avoid RF antenna desense in applications where the high-speed differential links generate radiated noise at the frequencies of the RF antenna.
+ST’s common-mode filters are highly useful in applications with RF receivers operating near high-speed differential data lines.

 - Improved ESD clamping thanks to dual clamping structure (ESD diode and serial resistor of inductance)

-- Space and BOM savings by integrating both the ESD protection diodes and the common mode filter
+- Space and BOM savings by integrating ESD protection diodes and common-mode filter

 During this one-hour webinar, you will learn how to make your electronic system more robust against destructive Electrostatic Discharges (ESD) by using ST ESD Protection components.
 Agenda : 1) ESD major root causes and EMC standards, 2) ST ESD Protections which can help to protect your application againts ESD, 3) Many real application examples demonstrating where protections play an important role, 4) How to select the best protection for your usecases